remnrem/luna-doc/docs/ref/soap.md

         Tot:  0.50   0.10   0.40    1.00
 ```

-Even with this simple model, the kappa coefficients are high here,
+Even with this simple model, the kappa coefficient is high here,
 meaning that stages and signals align well.
 See the above-referenced
 vignette for examples of when this is not the case.